Charles Monnett: Outcome

-In 2012 Monnett was cleared of scientific misconduct in the media.
-The question whether or not Monnett was guilty of scientific misconduct was never addressed by the Department of the Interior Scientific Integrity Policy, but reprimanded for the improper release of government documents.
-The documents in question, issued from 2007 to early 2008, had been cited by the U.S. Court of Appeals for the Ninth Circuit in making decisions to vacate BOEMRE's approval of the Shell oil exploration plans in the Beaufort sea.
-BOEMRE argued that the documents were exempt from the Freedom of Information Act, and thus should not have been disclosed.
+While Monnett was cleared of scientific misconduct over his polar bear surveys (this was reported for example by Andrew Revkin in The New York Times), disputes over the case continued into 2012, and Monnett was reprimanded for the improper release of government documents.
+The documents in question, issued from 2007 to early 2008, had been cited by the Court of Appeals for the Ninth Circuit in making decisions to vacate the Bureau of Ocean Energy Management´s approval of the Shell oil exploration plans in the Beaufort Sea.
+BOEM argued that the documents were exempt from the Freedom of Information Act, and thus should not have been disclosed.

-Monnett and PEER then filed a suit against BOEMRE, arguing that the e-mails he disclosed showed that the agency was breaking laws to push through Arctic offshore drilling permits, and the reprimand thus represented retaliation against a whistleblower.
-In 2013 BOEMRE settled, claiming that "The settlement document states that it does not constitute any admission of liability and that the agency entered into it to avoid the costs of litigation".
-However, the Department then removed all reprimand from Monnett's record and awarded him a cash settlement of $100,000.
-In addition to the other agreements in the settlement, the agency issued a certificate for a conservation award from the secretary of the interior which Monnett won in 2010, but that the agency had removed his name from.
+Monnett and PEER then filed a suit arguing that the e-mails he disclosed showed that the agency was breaking laws to push through Arctic offshore drilling permits, and the reprimand thus represented retaliation against a whistleblower.
+In 2013 there was a settlement.
+The DOI claimed that there was no admission of liability on its part and that it settled "to avoid the costs of litigation".
+Under the settlement, Monnett retired from his federal job with the Bureau of Ocean Energy Management, whereupon the DOI removed all reprimand from Monnett's record and awarded him a cash settlement of $100,000.
+In addition to the other agreements in the settlement, a certificate was issued for a conservation award from the secretary of the interior which Monnett won in 2010, but had been deprived of.